The next generation of learning professionals is already making a huge contribution to our industry – here are a few names you should watch for.

 6. Adaptive learning – Glynn Willet, Co-founder, MobyMax

 One from across the pond now.
-Glynn Willet is a co-founder of MobyMax, deserved winners of last year’s EdTech Award for Best Adaptive Technology Solution.
+Glynn Willet is a co-founder of MobyMax, deserved winners of a 2019 EdTech Award for Best Adaptive Technology Solution.
 His goal was “enabling all children to learn twice as fast.”
 And he achieved this by automatically assigning lessons based on students’ diagnostic results, ensuring they practice skills they need to work on, not those they’ve mastered.

 Follow @MobyMax on Twitter.